 - 1. Check the expiration date of the kit printed on the external label (primary container).
 Do not use if expired. - Check that the liquid components are not contaminated by visible particles or aggregates. - Check that the Chromogen/Substrate is colourless or pale blue by aspirating a small volume of it with a sterile plastic pipette. - Check that no breakage occurred in transportation and no spillage of liquid is present inside the box (primary container).
 Check that the aluminium pouch, containing the microplate, is not punctured or damaged. - 5.
-Dilute all the content of the 20x concentrated Wash Solution as described above. - Allow all the other components to reach room temperature (about 1 hr) and then mix gently on vortex all liquid reagents. - 7.
-Set the ELISA incubator at +37°C and prepare the ELISA washer by priming with the diluted washing solution, according to the manufacturers instructions.
-Set the right number of washing cycles as found in the validation of the instrument for its use with the kit. - Check that the ELISA reader is turned on or ensure it will be turned on at least 20 minutes before reading. - If using an automated work station, turn on, check settings and be sure to use the right assay protocol. - 10.
+Dilute all the content of the 20x concentrated Wash Solution as described above. - Allow all the other components to reach room temperature (about 1 hr) and then mix gently on vortex all liquid reagents. - Set the ELISA incubator at +37°C and prepare the ELISA washer by priming with the diluted washing solution, according to the manufacturers instructions.
+Set the right number of washing cycles as reported in the specific section. - Check that the ELISA reader is turned on or ensure it will be turned on at least 20 minutes before reading. - 9.
+If using an automated work station, turn on, check settings and be sure to use the right assay protocol. - 10.
 Check that the micropipettes are set to the required volume. - 11.
 Check that all the other equipment is available and ready to use. - 12.
 In case of problems, do not proceed further with the test and advise the supervisor.